IdeaKing/BackBuddy/README.md

 </p>

 ## What it does
-BackBuddy is a simple GUI application that takes an input video from a user, and passes it to an AI algorithm.
+BackBuddy is a simple GUI application that takes an input video from a user, and passes it to an AI algorithm to help teach properform during deadlifting.
 This algorithm is a keypoint detector, which tracks the joints of a person.
 Then, we use this keypoint model to analyze the positions of the hands and feet on a person performing a deadlift, and use geometric calculations to evaluate the accuracy of the lift.

 ## Using The GUI